alecmuffett/ready-made-twitter-searches/raw-searches.md

     OR "teens"
     )

-# WhatsApp and timing attacks are not a backdoor
+# WhatsApp and timing attacks are not a backdoor ARCHIVE

 - https://theintercept.com/2024/05/22/whatsapp-security-vulnerability-meta-israel-palestine/